 Planning on buying some brake pads?
 That cheap set on the shelf of your local parts store might seem tempting, but there’s a reason they’re so cheap.

-Jason Fenske of Engineering Explained put together an in-depth video explanation breaking down why the cheapest pads aren’t worth going for.
-You should watch it below…
+Jason Fenske of Engineering Explained put together an in-depth video explanation that breaks down why the cheapest pads aren’t worth the ‘savings’.

 Fenske teamed up with brake systems manufacturer NSR to get access to the company’s bespoke machinery made specifically to test brake pad performance.

 He compared five different pads available from for the same car:

 - a mid-tier aftermarket pad,